Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

 Note that we often drop various labels and the box around scalars when they are clear from context.
 It is often useful ---particularly in connecting these theories to standard mathematical models--- to introduce two primitive forms of composition: \emph{sequential composition}, symbolically denoted as $g\circ f$, and \emph{parallel composition}, denoted as $f \otimes g$, which diagrammatically correspond to:

-We also represent the parallel composition of systems as $A\otimes B$.
-Moreover, to translate to standard symbolic notation, we denote a process $f$ with input $A$ and output $B$ as $f:A\to B$.
-To describe processes lacking inputs and/or outputs we must therefore introduce a fictitious `trivial' system denoted $I$, so that we can, for example, denote the state $s$ of a system $C$ as $s:I\to C$.
-To be consistent with our diagrammatic notation, that is, $I$ representing the lack of an input, it must satisfy the equation of $I\otimes A = A = A \otimes I$, i.e.~appending a trivial system does nothing.
+We also represent the parallel composition of systems as $A\otimes B$, hence allowing us to treat parallel wires as a single wire, that is:

+Moreover, to translate into standard symbolic notation, we denote a process $f$ with input $A$ and output $B$ as $f:A\to B$.
+To describe processes lacking inputs and/or outputs, we must therefore introduce a fictitious `trivial' system denoted $I$, so that we can, for example, denote the state $s$ of a system $C$ as $s:I\to C$.
+To be consistent with our diagrammatic notation, that is, $I$ representing the lack of an input, it must satisfy the equation of $I\otimes A = A = A \otimes I$, i.e.\ appending a trivial system does nothing.

 A simple example of a process theory is classical probability theory: \begin{example}[Classical] Here we restrict ourselves to finite probabilistic models.
 We can characterise every classical system with a natural number $n$ which we call its dimension.
-The composite of systems is given by the product of their dimensions, i.e.~$n\otimes m = nm$, and so the trivial system corresponds to $n=1$.
+The composite of systems is given by the product of their dimensions, i.e.\ $n\otimes m = nm$, and so the trivial system corresponds to $n=1$.
 Processes $f:n\to m$ then correspond to $m\times n$ matrices with non-negative matrix elements.
 Sequential composition is given by matrix multiplication and parallel composition by the standard tensor product.
-States therefore correspond to $1\times n$ matrices, i.e. vectors, and effects $m\times 1$ matrices, i.e. covectors, the sequential composition of a state and effect therefore gives a scalar valued in $\mathds{R}^+$. \end{example}
+States therefore correspond to $n\times 1$ matrices, i.e.\ vectors, and effects $1\times m$ matrices, i.e.\ covectors; the sequential composition of a state and effect therefore gives a scalar valued in $\mathds{R}^+$.
+Many of the processes in this theory lack a physical interpretation.
+For instance, the physically meaningful scalars are those in the interval $[0,1]$, that is, those which can be interpreted as probabilities.
+Nonetheless, the non-physical processes are extremely useful for performing calculations in classical probability theory.
+We will return to this issue and characterise the physical processes in the following section. \end{example}

 A more involved example is the process-theoretic description of quantum theory, which includes quantum, classical, composite, and hybrid systems.
 The not fully quantum systems in this process theory can be interpreted in two ways \cite{coecke2017leaks}: either as the systems that arise from the branching structure of measurements, or as the systems that are obtained from a generalised decoherence mechanism.
 In particular, the classical systems are necessary for a process-theoretic description of quantum measurements.